dend/entra-id-mcp-server-session-demo/README.md

 Minimal server showing how to implement Entra ID authentication with MCP and HTTP+SSE transport.
 Unlike the previous server implementation, this relies on a confidential client living inside the MCP server, and then using "session mapping" to make sure that the client gets a session assignment through, what looks like, a JWT token (since we can't use cookies).

+>[!IMPORTANT]
+>This repository has been archived.
+Refer to the [reference collection](https://github.com/localden/mcp-auth-servers) for latest samples and best practices.

 >[!WARNING]
 >This is not intended for production use.
 If you are to adopt any of the practices in this implementation, ensure that you are implementing proper caching and secure token/credential handling practices.